Guide to Effective Project Leadership at Work

 Neglecting to keep information flowing to the top doesn’t work but neither does sending up a barrage of messages.
 Group leaders should also know when to pass problems on to higher authorities and when to keep things within the group.
 If deadlines can’t be met or there are supply issues, for example, others need to know.
 It’s not a bad idea to let management know there was a problem that you solved but reporting on every small event or issue means you aren’t managing things well.

-An effective group leader understands the project or goals thoroughly and can explain them to the members.
+Effective project leadership is when the leader understands the project or goals thoroughly and can explain them to the members.
 They communicate enough but not too much with group members and company management.
 A good leader can smooth conflict and solve problems that arise.
 They also share the burden and work ethically.